arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    Double rand(Bigint seed)
+    DOUBLE RAND(BIGINT seed)
     ```

 -   Description

-    Returns a random number of the DOUBLE type with a random number specified by seed.
+    This function returns a random number of the DOUBLE type.
 The value ranges from 0 to 1.

--   Parameter
+-   Parameters

-    seed: a random number of the BIGINT type.
-This parameter is optional and specifies the start number of a random number sequence.
+    seed: the random seed of the BIGINT type.
+This parameter specifies the starting point in generating random numbers.
+The parameter is optional.

 -   Return value